 - Don’t go out thirsty.
 If you are thirsty when you start your night out, make sure your first drink is alcohol-free.

 - Don’t drink on an empty stomach.
 It takes about an hour to metabolize a unit of alcohol.
 Eat before you go out because it takes much longer if your stomach is empty at the outset.

-You may not be a big drinker or a great athlete but might just be attracted to the social aspects of sports or fitness events and inevitably there’s alcohol involved in these events.
-Aside from the caloric issue, excess alcohol consumption is linked to hypertension, stroke, heart and liver disease and some cancers of the digestive tract.
-We are all social animals and if we do choose to drink, let us all remember that apart from water, liquids do have calories.
-We kindly urge you to share out this information with others because the more knowledgeable we all are, the easier it will be to achieve the HEALTHY COMMUNITY we desire.
+You may not be a big drinker, but you might just be attracted to the social aspects of the holidays, and inevitably there’s alcohol involved in these events.
+Aside from the caloric issue, excess alcohol consumption is linked to hypertension, stroke, heart and liver disease, and some cancers of the digestive tract.
+We are all social animals, and if we do choose to drink, let us all remember that, apart from water, liquids do have calories.

 Giving yourself the gift of rest and relaxation over the holidays doesn’t mean you have to miss out on the fun.
 You can be smart as you enjoy the season.
 Happy holidaysCoach Philip.